-The Pointe-au-Père Lighthouse played a primordial role in the history of navigation on the St. Lawrence River.
+The Pointe-au-Père Lighthouse played a primary role in the history of navigation on the St. Lawrence River.
 The existing lighthouse, built in 1909, is the third to be built on the site and is the second tallest in Canada.
 The Pointe-au-Père Lighthouse celebrated its centennial in 2009.

 Accompanied by an interpreter guide, climb to the top of this unusual structure and take in the view of the St. Lawrence.
 Explore the exhibits in the lighthouse keeper’s house and the foghorn shed.

 Managed in partnership with the Pointe-au-Père Maritime Historic Site, this national historic site is a remarkable witness to our maritime past.

 CostVisit our website for more information.

 ReservationsRecommended for groups and during high season

 - No pets allowed

-Restaurant or snack bar
+- Restaurant or snack bar

 How to get there

-Via Highway 20, exit 621, or Route 132, take Rue Père-Nouvel towards the St. Lawrence.
+Take exit 621 off Highway 20 or Route 132, then take Avenue du Père-Nouvel towards the St. Lawrence.

 Affiliations and distinctions